Singapore GST icon

 • US farmers will gain increased access to the Canadian dairy market

-• 75% of a car must be manufactured within North America, so less parts will be imported cheaply from other countries like China
+• 75% of a car must be manufactured within North America, so fewer parts will be imported cheaply from other countries like China

 New de minimis values